 Punchy Balsamic Mustard(ContainsMustard)

 Preheat your oven to 200°C and put the kettle on to boil.
-Remove the tops and bottoms from the carrot (no need to peel!).
-Halve lengthways then chop into batons about the size of your little finger.
-Pop onto a lined baking tray.
-Drizzle over a splash of oil and season with a pinch of salt.
-Toss to coat in the oil, roast on the top shelf of your oven until the carrot is nicely browned and soft enough to eat, 20-25 mins.
-Turn halfway through cooking.
+Trim the carrots (no need to peel), halve lengthways then chop into batons about the size of your index finger.
+Pop on a baking tray.
+Drizzle over a splash of oil and a pinch of salt.
+Toss to coat in the oil then set aside; we will roast them later.

 Put the chicken in a bowl with a glug of oil, the Parisienne herbs and a pinch of salt.
 Rub the seasoning into the meat.
 Heat a splash of oil in a frying pan over medium-high heat.
 Brown the chicken for 2 mins on each side.
 TIP: Do this in batches if necessary.
 Transfer to the baking tray with the carrots and roast on the top shelf of your oven for 23-25 mins.
 IMPORTANT: The chicken is cooked when it is no longer pink in the middle.